 College training for staff

-What is public engagement, why is it important, and how do you know if your public engagement activities are successful?
-Our new masterclasses will help you build on your public engagement goals to deliver enjoyable and meaningful activities for you and your participants.
+Find out about why public engagement is important and how to monitor the success of your engagement activities.
+Our masterclasses will help you build your public engagement skills to deliver enjoyable and meaningful activities for you and your participants.